LEGAL

 • All parties will communicate the above via a business contact method.

-• Meeting deadlines, producing Deliverables and fulfilling commitments is significantly dependent upon Client or Investor (as the applicable) communication within 'office hours' and where applicable supplying applicable additional media pursuant to Project Documentation.
+• Meeting deadlines, producing Deliverables and fulfilling commitments is significantly dependent upon Client communication within 'office hours' (as specified on the Support protocols page) and where applicable supplying applicable additional media pursuant to Project Documentation.

 • 5.1.
-The 3rd Party whether Client, Team Member, Freelancer or Investor acknowledges that it shall be responsible for performing the following points in a reasonable and timely manner:
+The Client acknowledges that they shall be responsible for performing the following points in a reasonable and timely manner:

 • a) All: Coordination of all decisions between both parties;